Trails & Projects

 Cook Reload Gate — DO NOT BLOCK THE GATE!
 This is the only safe place to park with horse trailers and the only gate that has a horse trail (with eco blocks) that you can ride around.
 Ample parking for several rigs.
 This area is private timberland — we are guests.
 Please clean up after your horses.

-3. Take a left, cross the bridge and go 0.09 of a mile.
+5. Turn left on Kelley Road, cross the bridge and go 0.09 of a mile.

-4. You will pass one logging gate.
+6. You will pass one logging gate.
 Take the first road to the left and follow it for 0.01 mile.

-5. The gate is on your left.
+7. The gate is on your left.

 From Matlock